Feline infectious peritonitis: The virus and pathogenesis of FIP

+Feline infectious peritonitis is a viral and fatal immune disease caused by the mutated FCoV.
+FCoV is a common virus found in most cats, however only few (less than 10%) develop FIP from mutation of the coronavirus.
+When a cat develops FIP, they can develop either a wet or dry form of the virus, both resulting in eventual mortality.

 FCoV is a virus of the gastrointestinal tract.
 Most infections are either asymptomatic or cause diarrhea, especially in kittens, as maternally derived antibody wanes at between 5 and 7 weeks of age.
 The virus is a mutation of feline enteric coronavirus (FECV).
 From the gut, the virus very briefly undergoes a systemic phase, before returning to the gut where it is shed in the feces.

 The pathogenesis of FIP is complex.
 There is a general consensus that FIPVs arise from mutations enabling them to enter or replicate more successfully in monocytes (a type of white blood cell).
-However, many aspects of virus–host interactions affecting the disease remain uncertain, such as the factors that influence disease form (wet or dry), outcome (death or resistance), and host susceptibility.
+Many aspects of virus–host interactions affecting the disease remain uncertain, however, such as the factors that influence disease form (wet or dry), outcome (death or resistance), and host susceptibility.

+Scientists have yet to explain why only few cats will develop the disease, while there has been research on if the disease has a genetic linkage that increases a cat's risk of developing FIP from FCoV.

 Virus and disease transmission

 There is a lack of evidence that FIP as such is transmissible from cat to cat, although it may explain rare mini-outbreaks of FIP.
-However, the virus, FCov, is transmissible from cat to cat.
+The virus, FCoV, is transmissible from cat to cat.